uteyechea/How-to-implement-an-ML-pipeline/README.md

-# How to implement an ML pipeline
+# How to implement an ML pipeline.
 We will be working with deep learning.
-Following in the steps of Ian Goodfellow and his book "Deep Learning" href="http://www.deeplearningbook.org">
+Following in the steps of Ian Goodfellow and his book "Deep Learning" made publicly available at http://www.deeplearningbook.org

+# About the development environment.

-## 1. Introduction of Artificial Intelligence
+## 1. Setup your project structure
-<p><small>Motivating interest and U. Waterloo AI course <a target="_blank" href="https://docs.google.com/document/d/17b-R9q-V9a_nxh-JIGiOoZPU9vL1nF08VIDE1Af50Kg/edit?usp=sharing"> First steps </a></small></p>

-#

-## 2. Project Organization
 <p><small>Tutorial on how to set the folder structure for ML projects <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/"> Simple steps to create an automated folder structure </a>.
 Surya Gutta.</small></p>